 The Main Outfall Sewer (MOS) was built in the 1890s to improve the health of Melbourne.
-Running for 27 kilometres, from Millers Road in Brooklyn to the Western Treatment Plant, it formed a vital link in the sewerage system of Melbourne.
-For nearly 100 years it transferred the majority of Melbourne’s sewage for treatment.
-In 1993, the MOS was decommissioned following construction of the underground Western Trunk Sewer.
+For nearly 100 years it transferred the majority of Melbourne’s sewage for treatment until 1993.
 In 2005, VicRoads built the Federation Trail for cyclists and pedestrians along the MOS reserve land.
-The MOS is a fine example of 19th century engineering and is protected under the Heritage Act 1995.

 The Williams Landing parkland is the pilot park for the Greening the Pipeline plan.
 The park showcases the potential in creating a green linear parkland that takes a more total approach to water management.

 Stage One - Lawrie Emmins Reserve to Skeleton Creek